Introduction

 You need the following Simdify® modules to complete all exercises for Windows®: Simdify® Free Edition.
 Each exercise will tell you if other modules are required.

-Simdify is a platform for GPU computing that includes a family of Windows® desktop applications, Simdify Scripting Language, and features to export Simdify workloads as complete OpenGL applications.
-The Layout application allows you to design OpenGL workloads and export them as standalone applications on Microsoft Windows®.
-While the exporter supports exporting to other platforms as well, these exercises show you how to use Simdify to create and export Windows® applications.
+Simdify® is a platform for GPU computing that includes a family of Windows® desktop applications, Simdify® Scripting Language, and the Simdify® runtime.
+The Layout application allows you to design and debug complete OpenGL® workloads and export them to the Simdify® runtime on Microsoft Windows®, Linux® and Raspberry Pi® 3/4/5.
+This series of exercises show you how to use Simdify® to create and export data to the Simdify runtime on Windows®.

 Terminology Wow, only 1 paragraph in and we're already taking a break.
 So what's the difference between a 'shader' and a 'workload' anyway?
-In OpenGL, a shader program is something that executes shader code.
+In OpenGL, a shader program is something that executes shader code on the GPU.
 By itself, a shader isn't really very useful.
 You need more than a shader program to do useful work in OpenGL—sometimes you need a lot more!
 So a workload includes everything needed to do something useful.
-A workload almost always includes shader programs, but it also includes features for and binding textures, for storing and setting uniforms, or for creating and binding shader buffers.
-To do useful work, you often need a significant amount of code related to resource managment, including code to read back the results from the GPU so that they can be used to solve your problems.
+A workload almost always includes shader programs, but it also includes features for binding textures, for declaring and setting uniforms, or for creating and binding shader and uniform buffers.
+To do useful work, you often need a significant amount of code related to resource managment, including code to read back the results from the GPU so that you can use the results computed on the GPU to solve your problems.
 So a shader is part of a workload, but it is not a workload by itself.

 The Simdify development process is as follows: